 What Is Social Distancing?

-We're seeing social distancing measures be put into practice, as many conferences and concerts have been cancelled, and employees are being told to work from home.
-A number of businesses are making their online services easier — or even free — to access in order to accommodate these unique circumstances.
+We're seeing social distancing measures still being practiced, as many conferences and concerts have been moved online, and employees are being told to work from home.
+A number of businesses made their online services easier — or even free — to access in order to accommodate these unique circumstances last year, but some of those offers may be done now.

 8 Self-Care Strategies to Help Cope With Social Distancing